naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.25.STP.md

 | RSTP     | 802.1w        | Medium         | Fast        | All          |
 | R PVST+  | Cisco         | Very High      | Fast        | Per VLAN     |
 | MSTP     | 802.1w/ Cisco | Medium or High | Fast        | Per Instance |

+## PVST Operation

+PVST Plus (PVST+) is the default setting on all Cisco Catalyst switches.
+In a PVST+ environment, you can tune the spanning-tree parameters so that half the VLANs forward on each uplink trunk.
+You do this by configuring one switch to be elected the root bridge for half of the VLANs in the network and a second switch to be elected the root bridge for the other half of the VLANs.

+Switched networks running PVST+ have the following characteristics:
+* Configured PVST per VLAN allows redundant links to be fully utilized
+* Each additional spanning tree instance for a VLAN adds more CPU cycles to all switches in the network

+#### Port States